Written by the BaziGrid Team · Last reviewed: April 2026

 A note on Behavioral Archetypes

 Your Day Master is the foundation of your Behavioral Archetype, but it is not the complete picture.
 BaziGrid’s full Archetype profile combines your Day Master with the elemental distribution across all four pillars of your chart.
 Two people with the same Day Master can have meaningfully different Archetype profiles depending on the elemental weighting of their remaining pillars.
-Your Summary Grid shows this distribution in full.
+Your Bazi Summary shows this distribution in full.

 Related Pages